Skip to main content

 What Is a Reasonably Designed Program?

 The ADA’s influence extends beyond just consent.
-For a wellness program that includes to be considered legitimate, it must be more than a data-collection exercise.
+For a wellness program that includes medical inquiries to be considered legitimate, it must be more than a data-collection exercise.
 The Equal Employment Opportunity Commission (EEOC), the agency that enforces the ADA, requires that these programs be “reasonably designed to promote health or prevent disease.”
 This standard means the program must have a genuine purpose.

 It should provide you with feedback about your health, or the employer should use the aggregated, anonymous data to create targeted health initiatives for the workforce.
 A program that simply collects your health information without providing any follow-up or benefit would not meet this standard.
 This requirement ensures that the exception for voluntary wellness programs serves its intended purpose of actually improving employee health, aligning the employer’s actions with a constructive goal.